Skip to main content

-Secure File Transfer Between Windows and Linux Servers
+Secure file transfer between Windows and Linux servers

 SFTP (Secure File Transfer Protocol) is a secure way to transfer files between your Windows machine and a Linux server.
 This article explains how to use WinSCP, a popular tool for Windows users, to securely transfer files to and from a Linux server using SFTP.

-Step 1: Enable SSH on your Linux Server
+Step 1: enable SSH on your Linux server

 Ensure that the SSH service is installed and running on your Linux server.
 Use the following command on the Linux server: